Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Resampling-Based Variance Estimators

-The jackknife requires $J$ refits and $t_{J-1}$ critical values; the bootstrap requires $B \gg J$ refits but yields BCa intervals and second-order coverage accuracy; the HC sandwich requires no refitting but is restricted to settings where $\VarJK$ is analytically tractable.
-In the simulations of Section~\ref{sec:sim}, the jackknife performs best at small $J$; the bootstrap is slightly conservative at $J=30$.
+\begin{remark}[First-Order Equivalence] Under Assumptions~\ref{ass:ale}--\ref{ass:boot}, $\VarJK = \VarHC + \oP(n^{-1})$ and $\VarJK/\VarBoot \xrightarrow{P} 1$: the three estimators are first-order equivalent.
+The jackknife requires $J$ refits and uses $t_{J-1}$ critical values; the bootstrap requires $B \gg J$ refits and supports percentile-type or BCa intervals when higher-order bootstrap validity is available; the HC-corrected sandwich is numerically identical to the jackknife and shares its computational cost.
+In Section~\ref{sec:sim}, the jackknife performs best at small $J$; the bootstrap undercovers at $J=10$ due to discrete resampling. \end{remark}